 Your new tax classification can’t start more than 75 days before the filing date on Form 8832.

-That means if you file Form 8832 on April 1, your new tax election will take effect Jan.
+That means if you file Form 8832 on April 1, your new tax election will take effect the next tax year on Jan.
 15.

 Your new tax classification also can’t start more than one year after you file Form 8832.

-So if you’re an epic planner and want your new tax classification to start January 1, 2022, you’ll have to slow your roll and wait to file Form 8832 on January 1, 2021.
+So if you’re an epic planner and want your new tax classification’s effective date to be January 1, 2027, you’ll have to slow your roll and wait to file Form 8832 on January 1, 2026.

 Form 8832 vs. Form 2553: What’s the difference?

 The biggest difference between Form 8832 and Form 2553 is the tax classification that you’re requesting.
-If you’re an LLC or partnership, use Form 8832 if you want to be taxed as a C-corp, partnership, or a sole proprietor.
-Meanwhile, Form 2553 is for LLCs or corporations that want to be taxed as S-corps.
+If you’re an LLC or partnership, use Form 8832 if you want to be taxed as a C-corp, partnership, or sole proprietor.
+Meanwhile, Form 2553 is for LLCs or corporations that want to be taxed as S corporations.

 What else should I know about Form 8832?